-The Chief Audit Executive and his/her structure in the conduction of their activity fulfil the principles of the Code of Ethics for the profession and with International Standards for the Professional Practice of Internal Auditing issued by the Institute of Internal Audit (IIA).
+The Chief Audit Executive and his/her structure in the conduction of their activity fulfil the principles of the Code of Ethics for the profession and with

+International Standards for the Professional Practice of Internal Auditing issued by the Institute of Internal Audit (IIA).

-The activities and operating modes of the Internal Audit are defined in the Internal Audit Policy approved by the Board of Directors during the meeting held on 15 December 2010.
+Internal Auditing activities and operating processes are defined in the Internal Audit Policy approved by the Board of Directors.